Spoilers For ‘The Young And The Restless’: Victor Makes A Stunning Vow

 Christine (Lauralee Bell) and Rey (Jordi Vilasuso) tried to pin J.T.’s (Thad Luckinbill) murder on Victor (Eric Braeden).
 However, as they were about to arrest him, Nikki (Melody Thomas Scott) carefully confessed that she was the one who killed J.T.
 Nikki left out Sharon (Sharon Case) and Phyllis’s (Gina Tognoni) involvement and framed it as something she did alone to save her daughter Victoria (Amelia Heinle).
 The Genoa City Police Department promptly arrested Nikki, and it was merely a matter of time before the strings unraveled and revealed the rest of the truth of that ill-fated night.

-Sharon finally caved to Rey, and he arrested her as well as Victoria and Phyllis.
+Sharon finally caved to Rey, and he arrested her as well as Phyllis and Victoria.
 Phyllis made her deal with Christine, which left Sharon, Nikki, and Victoria to take the fall.
 Now, the case is in the jury’s hands, and the women wait to hear their fate.
-Inquisitr reported that Victoria does not feel confident that things will go her and Nikki’s way, and she blames Sharon for letting Rey “trick” her.
+The Inquisitr reported that Victoria does not feel confident that things will go her and Nikki’s way, and she blames Sharon for letting Rey “trick” her.

 Today on #YR, Christine scores a win in court.
 WATCH FULL EPISODE: https://t.co/g9POyDkzsl pic.twitter.com/Watk60N7di